-Note that these load-based results do not account for reliability and risk related to resource supply.
-The 2021 IRP results account for periods when loads are high and resource availability is low.
-The resource availability aspect is particularly important as solar resources are becoming a greater share of PacifiCorp's portfolio, and the incremental reliability benefits from customer exports (which are primarily solar) are reduced as a result.
+These results only look at top load hours and do not account for reliability and risk that is related to energy supply.
+The 2021 IRP results account for periods when loads are high and energy supply availability is low.
+Energy supply availability is particularly important as solar generation is becoming a greater share of PacifiCorp's energy supply.
+As a result, the added reliability benefits from customer generator exports (which are primarily solar) are reduced.